Skip to Content

 Q: What is the time frame for placement?
 When will I find out if I received a position?

 A: Applications are open for 3-4 weeks.
-After this time, faculty and staff work together to make first-round matches.
-Most of these are made within 30 days of the application close date.
-The appointment process is rolling after this point (as graduate student commitments and undergraduate enrollments change) and is complete by the first day of classes.
+After this time, faculty and staff work together to make offers.
+Most offers are made within 30 days of the application priority deadline.; however, the appointment process is rolling (as graduate student commitments and undergraduate enrollments change) and is generally complete by the first day of classes.
+Applicants will be notified once all positions have been filled.

 Q: I am a graduate student in an outside unit (i.e., not MCDB or EEB), can I apply for a position?

 A: Yes!
-Biology hires many outside-unit GSIs; however, preference is given to in-unit students when making initial placements.
+Biology hires many outside-unit GSIs (30% - 50% on average during the Fall and Winter terms); however, preference is given to in-unit students when making initial placements.

 Q: I was employed as a GSI last term, do I need to complete the application again to be considered for future terms?

 A: Yes.
-Application data will be needed to make hiring decisions and facilitate the appointment process.
+Application data will be needed to make hiring decisions and facilitate the appointment process, as courses and appointments shift from term to term.

 Q: How do I find out more about the rights and responsibilities of GSIs?